asand017/-sed-tutorial/README.md

 `sed` can be called in various ways.

-For example, say you had a file containing a list of subscriber email addresses (each email addresson its own line) and you accidently got all of the domain names wrong.
-One way you could quickly and painlessly resolve this dilemma would be to pass your old email list into the `sed` command as so:
+For example, say you have a file containing a list of subscriber email addresses (each email address on its own line) and you want to change all of the email domains from "aol.com" to "gmail.com".
+One way you could very quickly do this and would be to pass your old email list into the `sed` command as such:

 ```
 sed 's/aol.com/gmail.com/' oldlist > newlist